10sr/pac-cyg/README.md

         -R    Remove packages
         -V    Show version

-    use 'pac-cyg -h' with an operation for available options
+Use 'pac-cyg -h' with an operation for available options

 ### -S (Sync) ###